arturonline/docs/Apple/Swift/Error.md

 ## Throwing Errors

-When a scenario that should result in an error occurs in your code, you can throw an error.
+When a scenario that should result in an error occurs in your code, you can throw an error:

 ```Swift
 throw VendingMachineError.insufficientFunds(coinsNeeded)